Codseeker: Description

-The Wreck
+Capsizing

-On 9 May 1877, while on her very first fishing outing, the brand new schooner capsized just east of Cape Sable Island.
+On 9 May 1877, while on her very first fishing outing, the new schooner capsized just east of Cape Sable Island.
 Eastern wind had been increasing the entire day and had turned into a storm, which caused strain on the slender vessel.
 Once the wind increased, the schooner started rolling heavily to its leeward side, often taking its time to recover.
 At this time, Captain Phillip Brown ordered the mainsail down, and headed for land.
 According to Brown, sailing towards the Shoal of the Rock would mean a shorter and steeper run of sea, and therefore no need to reef the foresail.
-However, the lightness of the vessel, being empty in the hold, caused severe and unnatural rocking and she gradually careened over until Codseeker was flat on the beam-ends.
-Half of the schooners deck became submerged in frigid Atlantic water.
+However, the lightness of the vessel, being empty in the hold, caused severe and unnatural rocking and she gradually careened over until Codseeker was flat on the beam ends.
+Half of the schooner's deck became submerged in the frigid waters of the Atlantic Ocean.

 Quickly after Codseeker keeled over, Brown, as well as a cook and another young fisherman, were able to locate a fishing dory, which sat between the foremast and the mainmast of Codseeker.
 Once the three men dislodged the small dory, they attempted to rescue the remaining men, but had drifted out too far while bailing the excess water out of the dory.

-There were a total of thirteen crewmen on Codseeker.
-Nine of the men were on deck when the vessel capsized and four were below.
-Of the thirteen men, nine survived the wreck of Codseeker, two of which spent three days trapped in the hulk of the overturned ship.
+The next morning, the men in the dory made it back to land.
+Arriving in Barrington, newspapers initially reported that the rest of the crew had drowned.

+Rescue efforts

-On May 10, the two-masted schooner Matchless set to rescue any living men left behind in the wreckage, unfortunately leaving two men, who, unknown to Brown and the rest of Matchless crew, were trapped alive under Codseeker.
-On May 12, the schooner Ohio was passing by the wreckage, when the crew realized that two members of Codseeker were still on the ship.
+There were a total of 13 men on Codseeker, and after those in the dory reached shore and reported the capsizing, the American schooner Matchless, under the command of Captain Job Crowell, set out on May 10 to search for survivors, sailing through heavy seas.
+It found the Codseeker and was able to rescue four men clinging to the wreckage.
+However, unknown to those survivors and their rescuers, two men were still trapped alive inside Codseeker.
+On May 12, the American schooner Ohio was passing by the wreckage when members of its crew, dispatched to identify the capsized vessel, realized that survivors were still onboard and rescued crewmen James Smith and Samuel Atwood by chopping into the hull with an axe.
+One account states the men had been trapped in the ship for 89 hours.

-After the rescue, Codseeker was towed into Green Cove, Yarmouth County by the two schooners Condor and Dove.
+Of the 13 men of the Codseeker, nine survived the capsizing: three via the dory, four rescued by the Matchless, and two rescued by the Ohio.
+Of the four men who did not survive, two died below deck when the ship capsized, and one surnamed Nickerson was washed away and drowned while awaiting rescue by the Matchless.
+Codseeker was later towed to Green Cove in Yarmouth County by the two schooners Condor and Dove.
+Upon arrival, three bodies were found in the ship.

+Crew roster

+Names of the crew of the Codseeker were published in the Boston Evening Transcript of 12 May 1877: